VIDEO: @mnwild Coach Yeo teams up with @coachtearse for these tips on responding to on-ice injuries http://t.co/oOMff0OkDm

 The cost of participation is often listed as the main challenge in getting kids to start playing hockey.
 One of those costs is equipment.
 In order to help associations reduce the cost of entry for players, Minnesota Hockey has provided an equipment grant program every year since 2000 (became Gear Up Minnesota! in 2010).

 Gear Up Minnesota! is a grant program for starter hockey equipment.
-In collaboration with Total Hockey and the Minnesota Wild Foundation, Gear Up Minnesota! has distributed 1,000 sets of equipment worth a total of over $200,000 in the past two years.
+In collaboration with Total Hockey and the Minnesota Wild Foundation, Gear Up Minnesota! has distributed 1,400 sets of equipment worth a total of over $270,000 over the past three years.
 Despite the program’s success, many associations still don’t fully understand what it is.
-Here are nine common myths and misconceptions surrounding Gear Up Minnesota!.
+Here are ten common myths and misconceptions surrounding Gear Up Minnesota!.

 Myth: I need to be a professional grant writer to win a grant.